dexterbt1/MooseX-DataMapper/README.markdown

 -------------------------------

 #### General
-    * Your Moose-class is your schema.
+    * Your Moose-class contains the "schema".
-    * Your schema is usable over multiple sessions (connections).
+    * Your "schema" is usable over multiple sessions (connections).
     * You map your classes to tables, attributes to columns.
     * You map keys to attributes
     * DM aims to provide sensible defaults when mapping, and allow overrides if necessary.
     * Use your class names and attribute names when querying.
         * In your logic, worry less about the actual database identifiers (table names, columns)
-        * Switch mappings of tables / columns / keys without changing class and existing queries.
+        * Switch mappings of tables / columns / keys without changing classes and existing queries.
     * Two flavors of query expressions
         * SQL::Abstract - which many ORMs support already
         * ($stmt, @bind) - IMO is more flexible, albeit allows one to write RDBMS specific expressions.
 #### DBIx::Class
-    * DM tries to play well with Moose-based classes.
+    * DM tries to play well with Moose-based classes especially existing ones.
     * DM should allow you to keep (re)using your TypeConstraints, Accessors, Modifiers, etc.
     * DM should allow for less integration code, less verbose mapping/class declarations.
 #### Fey::ORM
     * Fey::ORM tries to map tables to classes, DM maps classes to tables.
-    * Workflow: Fey::ORM tries to create attributes based on your table columns, while with DM, you write your attributes and then map them to table columns.
+    * Fey::ORM tries to create attributes based on your table columns, while with DM, you write your attributes and then map them to table columns.
     * DM, by implementation, uses string-manipulation to generate SQL (for now).
         Fey::ORM uses Fey, which is a different approach to SQL generation.
 #### KiokuDB
-    * KiokuDB is an object persistence solution, not an object-relational mapper.
+    * KiokuDB is an object-graph persistence solution, not an object-relational mapper.
-    * KiokuDB can be an attractive solution if you'd simple want to persist your Moose object graph and your use-case does not require you to map classes <=> tables, attributes <=> columns.
+    * KiokuDB can be an attractive solution if you simply want to persist your Moose object graph and your use-case does not require you to RDBMS mapping of classes <=> tables, attributes <=> columns.

 Requirements